 The Negotiation Lab's consultancy service provides tailored training programs to private companies and government organization in negotiation, mediation and crisis management; including on-line classes, in-house training courses, residential short courses, bespoke simulation exercises, training videos and other advisory services.

 We harness the objectivity of academia, the skills of research, the expertise of practitioners, and the boundless energy and curiosity of students in providing dispute resolution analysis and designing best practices.

-Over the past eight years, the Negotiation Lab has worked with North Korean diplomats, the United Nations in Uganda and China; the European Union in Moldova; the Government of Navarra (Basque Region) in Spain; the International Trade Centre/WTO (Geneva) in Liberia; and with the World Economic Forum on scenario planning for the global mining and metals industry.
+Over the past 12 years, the Negotiation Lab has worked with North Korean diplomats, the United Nations in Uganda and China; the European Union in Moldova; the Government of Navarra (Basque Region) in Spain; the International Trade Centre/WTO (Geneva) in Liberia; and with the World Economic Forum on scenario planning for the global mining and metals industry.